fammatre/fammatre.github.io/content/news/2022-09-21-up-and-running.md

 ## Completed Projects

+A new hummingbird feeder was added near raised bed 5!
+I'm looking forward to seeing some of our feathered friends.
+Hopefully they can help us with wildflower pollination this spring.

 As far as other projects go, the drip irrigation lines are all up and running now for garden beds 1-5.
 The old 1/2" drip emitter line with 18" spacing that was in the beds when we started was quite leaky and weathered.
 So, that was all